mxz7/nypsi/economy/guilds.md

 at first, a guild can only hold 3 members. this will increase when the guild upgrades, allowing for more members. although note, with more members, the requirements to upgrade the guild are higher.

-to leave your guild, use the `$guild leave` command. if you are the owner however, you will need to delete your guild, using `$guild delete`
+to leave your guild, use the `/guild leave` command. if you are the owner however, you will need to delete your guild, using `/guild delete`

 ## how can i get my money back after depositing?